ScottLogic/blog/hbedford/_posts/2024-06-28-building-a-multi-agent-chatbot-without-langchain.md

 ---
 author: hbedford
-title: Building a Multi Agent Chatbot Without langchain
+title: Building a Multi Agent Chatbot Without LangChain
 layout: default_post
 summary: In this blog, I describe creating InferGPT, a personalized chatbot, using Python, FastAPI, and React instead of LangChain.
 Our backend handles complex queries with a multi-agent system and Neo4j database, aiming to provide tailored responses.
 category: Artificial Intelligence